sparkdotfi/spark-alm-controller/README.md

 A key architectural difference from the standard `ALMProxy` is how the `CONTROLLER` role is used.
 In the standard `ALMProxy`, the `controller` is a controller contract (e.g., `MainnetController` or `ForeignController`) that itself acts when approved relayers interact with it.
 In contrast, the "controllers" of the `ALMProxyFreezable` are the relayers themselves, since they are granted the `CONTROLLER` role directly.

 Since relayers are not necessarily first-party accounts or governance entities, they still carry some risk of misbehaving.
-To mitigate this risk, the `FREEZER` role has the additional ability to remove controllers via the `removeController` function in `ALMProxyFreezable`, which does not exist in the `ALMPpoxy`.
-This provides a safety mechanism to quickly revoke access from any relayer that may be compromised or acting maliciously, without needing to involve the same slower governance process that is used to remove the controller of the `ALMProxy`.88
+To mitigate this risk, the `FREEZER` role has the additional ability to remove controllers via the `removeController` function in `ALMProxyFreezable`, which does not exist in the `ALMProxy`.
+This provides a safety mechanism to quickly revoke access from any relayer that may be compromised or acting maliciously, without needing to involve the same slower governance process that is used to remove the controller of the `ALMProxy`.

 ## Testing